 David Brook’s A History of Future Cities looks at four Eurasian cities modeled after the West.
-I’m interested in what Brook says about regional influence in this interview promoting the book.
+I’m interested in what Brook says about regional influence in this interview.

-He recalls seeing two commercial spaces stacked on a corner—a restaurant above a vegetable market—in Flushing, the “Chinatown of Queens.”
-The orientation means the establishment can feed more people than either space on its own.
-This case of contemporary urbanism brought from China, he says, is the reverse of what happened 150 years ago, when Americans brought their architecture to Shanghai.
-(Shanghai Tower, China’s stab at sustainable vertical urbanism, takes “urban stacking” to a new level.)
+He recalls seeing two commercial spaces stacked on a corner — a restaurant above a vegetable market — in Flushing, the “Chinatown of Queens.”
+This orientation means the establishment can feed more people than either space could on its own.
+This contemporary urbanism brought from China, he says, is the reverse of what happened 150 years ago, when Americans brought their architecture to Shanghai.
+(China’s Shanghai Tower, an example of sustainable vertical urbanism, takes “urban stacking” to a new level.)

-I’m fascinated by innovation’s ability to rewrite itself across place and time—how the interplay of globalization, connectivity and multiculturalism recycles some ideas and discards others.
-On the histories of Dubai, Mumbai, Shanghai, and St. Petersburg, Brook says, “While these cities all initially hoped to impersonate the West and thereby catch up to it, they were also free of some of the historical constraints of the Western places they copied, which gave them the capacity to leapfrog into the future.”
+I’m fascinated by innovation’s ability to rewrite itself across place and time — how the interplay of globalization, connectivity and multiculturalism recycles some ideas but not others.
+On the histories of Dubai, Mumbai, Shanghai and St. Petersburg, Brook says, “While these cities all initially hoped to impersonate the West and thereby catch up to it, they were also free of some of the historical constraints of the Western places they copied, which gave them the capacity to leapfrog into the future.”